HumanTree92/esx_extraitems/README.md

 Code was pulled from a few scripts out there.
 Will link the Original Scripts that i have used & combined into this all in one Script.
 Combined all scripts into one so instead of having 4-5 Scripts that do similar things its just one Script.

 # Helpfull Info:
-* Has Bullet-Proof Vest, First Aid Kits, Dark Net, Weapon Clip, Oxygen Mask, Drill, Lock Pick, & Binoculars.
+* Has Binoculars, Bullet-Proof Vest, Dark Net, Drill, First Aid Kit, Lock Pick, Oxygen Mask, Weapon Box/Clip, & Vehicle GPS.

 # Requirements:
 * Required: